inspirasiprogrammer/Software-Engineering-Roadmap/🛠 Tools and Technologies/🦈 Version Control with Git & Github/README.md

 <br/><br/>

 ![](https://git-scm.com/images/branching-illustration@2x.png)

 ### 4. **Repository / repo**:

 A repository is a directory which contains your project work, as well as a few files (hidden by default on Mac OS X) which are used to communicate with Git.
 Repositories can exist either locally on your computer or as a remote copy on another computer.
-A repository is made up of commits.
+A repository is made up of commits and in Git, Repository is like a data structure used by VCS to store metadata for a set of files and directories.
+It contains the collection of the file as well as the history of changes made to those files.
+Repositories in Git is considered as your project folder.
+A repository has all the project-related data.
+Distinct projects have distinct repositories.

 ---
 <br/><br/>

 ![git-scm.com](https://git-scm.com/book/en/v2/images/areas.png)

 ### 5. **Working Directory**:
 <br/>